Personal Research Data Workflow

 To follow the workflow, create a data management plan in the DMPOnline tool.
 To gain access to the proper TU Delft template make sure you:

-- Tick the ‘no funder associated’ box.
+- Tick the ‘no funder associated’ box (in the ‘Select the primary funding organisation’ section).

 The Personal Research Data Workflow combines three processes: data management planning, identifying data protection requirements and the ethical assessment of research involving human participants.